Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/cas-adverts-appeal-form-journey.md

 - multi-field-input `/contact-details/` Contact details
 - single-line-input `/phone-number/` What is your phone number?
 - address-entry `/appeal-site-address/` What is the address of the appeal site?
+- radio `/highway-land/` Is the appeal site on highway land?
 - number-entry `/site-area/` What is the area of the appeal site?
 - boolean `/green-belt/` Is the appeal site in a green belt?
 - boolean `/own-all-land/` Do you own all of the land involved in the appeal?